 Effects of Screen Time on Todders (Pros & Cons)

-While screen time isn’t a big deal in small doses, we rely on it too much.
+While screen time isn’t a big deal in small doses, we can tend to rely on it too much.
 Screen time is linked to slower speech development, ADD, ADHD, obesity, overstimulation, irregular sleep schedule, and poor coping skills.